cofsthun3/Supervised-Learning/README.txt

 **Environment**

 To build the environment you will first have to install the required packages from the requirements.txt file.
+After pulling the github repository in your environment:

-1. First navigate to the src folder in the terminal
+1. First navigate to the folder in the terminal
 2. pip install -r requirements.txt
 3. pip install ipykernel
 4. python -m ipykernel install --user --name=trade_bots